szwinter/academic-kickstart/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
-I am a PhD student in the Statistical Science Department at Duke University, advised by [David Dunson]([https://stat.duke.edu/people/david-b-dunson](https://www.daviddunson.com/)).
+I am a PhD student in the Statistical Science Department at Duke University advised by David Dunson.
 My research focuses on developing methods for analyzing complex real-world data that faithfully represent uncertainty with minimal assumptions.
-We are particularly motivated by applications in connectomics and multi-omics.
+I am particularly motivated by applications in connectomics and multi-omics.